yy18-sys/civilsimulation/README.md

 # civilsimulation
-A simulation to simulate civil behavior
+A simulation to simulate civil behavior.

-LOL